randsleadershipslack/documents-and-resources/code-of-conduct.md

 ##Administrators

-The administrator(s) of Rands Leadership as of June 7, 2016:
+The administrator(s) of Rands Leadership as of Feburary 21st, 2017:

 Rands ([Michael Lopp](mailto:feedback@randsinrepose.com))